Skip to content

 You must build the base Docker image benefits_client:latest before running the devcontainer.
 See Local Setup

-VS Code can be used together with Docker via the Remote - Containers extension to enable a container-based development environment.
-This repository includes a .devcontainer.json file that configures remote container development and debugging.
+VS Code can be used together with Docker via the Dev Containers extension to enable a container-based development environment.
+This repository includes a devcontainer.json file that configures dev container development and debugging.

 Open the repository with VS Code

-With the Remote - Containers extension enabled, open the folder containing this repository inside Visual Studio Code.
+With the Dev Containers extension enabled, open the folder containing this repository inside Visual Studio Code.

 You should receive a prompt in the Visual Studio Code window; click Reopen in Container to run the development environment inside a container.